-0 in the facility of electricity producers with total installed capacity of up to 500KW included for hydropower, geothermal, biogas, landfill gas or sewage treatment plant gas; 0 high-efficiency cogeneration in a cogeneration plant with a total installed capacity up to and including 1MW, of which at least 60% of the heat produced is used to supply heat by centralised heat supply and energy saving reaches at least 10%.
-Feed in premium (Green Bonus): 0 applies to the electricity generated in the electricity facility of producers with a total installed capacity of between 10 KW and 50 MW, 0 by auctions.
-Priority and Guaranteed Off- take into the Grid Priority access shall be granted to any RES-Electricity producer, regardless of the installed capacity, subject only to the preservation of the security, reliability and stability of the grid connection.
-Other Incentives 0 Guarantees of origin; Other Incentives 0 Guarantees of origin; Special loans (1% interest) available from the Environmental Fund;
+- in the facility of electricity producers with total installed capacity of up to 500KW included for hydropower, geothermal, biogas, landfill gas or sewage treatment plant gas; - O high-efficiency cogeneration in a cogeneration plant with a total installed capacity up to and including 1MW, of which at least 60% of the heat produced is used to supply heat by centralised heat supply and energy saving reaches at least 10%.

+Feed in premium (Green Bonus):

+- applies to the electricity generated in the electricity facility of producers with a total installed capacity of between 10 KW and 50 MW, - O by auctions.

+Priority access shall be granted to any RES-Electricity producer, regardless of the installed capacity, subject only to the preservation of the security, reliability and stability of the grid connection.